valentynkt/BackendGarden/content/notes/Push Notification Authentication.md

 ## Overview

-Push Notification Authentication is a [[Passwordless Authentication]] method that uses push notifications sent to a user's registered mobile device to verify their identity.
-This method enhances security by leveraging the user's smartphone for authentication, ensuring that only the device owner can approve login requests.
+Push Notification Authentication sends a verification prompt to the user’s mobile device.
+This method leverages the user’s device to securely and conveniently verify identity.

-## How Push Notification Authentication Works
+## How It Works

-1. **User Initiates Login**: The user attempts to log in to an application or service.
+1. **User Login Request**: The user attempts to log in.
-2. **Push Notification Sent**: The authentication server sends a push notification to the user's registered mobile device.
+2. **Push Notification Sent**: The system sends a prompt to the user’s mobile device.
-3. **User Approves Request**: The user receives the notification and approves or denies the login request.
+3. **User Approval**: The user approves the request.
-4. **Authentication Verified**: If the user approves the request, the authentication server verifies the approval and grants access.
+4. **Verification**: The system verifies approval and grants access.

-## Pros/Cons
+## Pros and Cons

 > [!success] **Pros**
 >
-> - **High Security**: Requires possession of the registered mobile device, reducing the risk of unauthorized access.
+> - **High Security**: Requires possession of the device.
-> - **User-Friendly**: Simplifies the login process by eliminating the need for passwords.
+> - **User-Friendly**: Simple, convenient approval process.
-> - **Real-Time Verification**: Provides immediate authentication, enhancing user experience.
+> - **Immediate Authentication**: Real-time verification.

 > [!danger] **Cons**
 >
-> - **Dependency on Mobile Device**: Requires users to have their registered mobile device available.
+> - **Device Dependency**: Requires the user’s mobile device.
-> - **Internet Connection Required**: Both the server and the mobile device need an active internet connection for the push notification to be received.
+> - **Internet Requirement**: Needs an active connection.
-> - **Potential for Notification Overload**: Users may become desensitized to push notifications if they receive too many, increasing the risk of ignoring important authentication requests.
+> - **Notification Fatigue**: Users may ignore frequent notifications.

+## Use Cases

+- **Secure App Login**: Widely used in banking and corporate apps.
+- **Two-Factor Authentication**: Adds an extra layer of security for sensitive accounts.